arista-eosplus/ztpserver/docs/caveats.rst

   * Disable firewalld
     ``bash-3.2$ systemctl disable firewalld``

-* Users MUST be aware of the minimum supported EOS versions of various hardware including transcievers and platforms.
-Neighbor (LLDP) validation may fail if a node boots with an EOS version that does not support installed transcievers.
-Some features or platforms may be unavailable if the definition for a note loads an unsupported EOS version on a node.
-Please refer to the Release Notes for the desired EOS version(s) and platforms for the authoritative compatability information.
+* Users MUST be aware of the required EOS version for various hardware components (including transcievers).
+Neighbor (LLDP) validation may fail if a node boots with an EOS version that does not support the installed hardware.
+Moreoever, some EOS features configured via ZTPServer might be unsupported.
+Please refer to the Release Notes for more compatability information.